 Caligula

-Known to history as Caligula (meaning “little boots” after the military attire his father paraded him in as an infant), Gaius Julius Caesar Augustus Germanicus experienced an upbringing that condemned him to a life of cruelty and depravity.
+Known to history as Caligula (meaning “little boots” after the military attire his father paraded him in as an infant), Gaius Julius Caesar Augustus Germanicus endured an upbringing that condemned him to a life of cruelty and depravity.

-As emperor, all went well for the first few months until Caligula fell seriously ill in October that same year.
-Few thought he would recover.
-When he did, all semblance of normality had gone and he revealed his true, evil nature.
-Suetonius tells us that he habitually committed incest with his sisters, once spit-roasting himself between them and his wife during a grand banquet.
-He was so infatuated with one sister, Drusilla, that in her childhood he deflowered her; and in adulthood, he abducted her from her husband Cassius Longinus, and publically paraded her as his wife.
+Suetonius tells us that Caligula habitually committed incest with his sisters, once spit-roasting himself between them and his wife during a grand banquet.
+Such was his infatuation with one sister, Drusilla, that in childhood he deflowered her, and in adulthood, he abducted her from her husband, Cassius Longinus, before publicly parading her as his wife.

 The incest accusations are most likely fabricated.

 Following in the footsteps of Augustus, Caligula would insist that aristocratic women accompany their husbands to his banquets.
 Over dinner he would make them pass by his couch while he examined them like livestock, commenting on their physical attributes and forcing those who looked away to meet his eyes.
 He would then retire to his chambers before sending for the woman who had pleased him most.
-Later, when she returned flushed and dishevelled, he would evaluate her performance in front of her husband: pointing out both the positive and negative aspects of her sexual performance.
+Later, when she returned flushed and dishevelled, Caligula would evaluate her performance in front of her husband, pointing out both the positive and negative aspects of her sexual performance.

 On one occasion he even forced a consul’s wife to divorce her husband, sending him the divorce bill personally.